 Social Exchange Theory treats interactions between agents as transactions similar to exchanges of goods.
 These transactions communicate actions that shape perceptions of an exchange partner and interpretation of the partner’s subsequent actions.
 This has important implications for teams of people and automated agents interacting over time in a complex work environment, where shared goals may not be attained without first reconciling potentially conflicting local goals.
 When people and automation must work together to achieve a shared goal in these environments, the structures of those interactions may inadvertently impact perceptions and interpretations of intent and subsequent actions, and impact joint system performance.
 Recent projects study effects of reciprocal and negotiated social exchange structures between people and an automated agent in a shared resource management task.

 Trust in automation has emerged as a concern in wide-ranging domains, including automotive research, virtual agents, healthcare, and military applications.
 Past research focused on appropriately calibrated trust, reliance and compliance, in line with system capabilities.
-As our relationship with automation shifts from supervisory to collaborative, understanding trust in automation is particularly important in circumstances where cooperation among team members is needed.
+As our relationship with automation shifts from supervisory to collaborative, understanding trust in automation is important in situations where cooperation between human-agent team members is needed.
 In such cases, separating appropriate distrust and inappropriate suspicion depends on social affordances and signals of a shared purpose rather than perceptions of reliability or dependability.
 Recent projects study trust in virtual humans and automated agents in the domains of education, healthcare, and national security.

 Contextual Design in Healthcare and Transportation

 With the Cognitive Systems Laboratory (CSL), Contextual Design methods were used to develop information management and decision-making devices that aid older adults in daily activities such as medication management and transportation.
 Both projects were conducted in collaboration with The Center for Health Enhancement Systems Studies.

 Image: Affinity diagram from the Contextual Design process.